deltacasttv/videomaster-video-monitor/README.md

 ## VideoMaster SDK

 The VideoMaster SDK is required to build the application.

+### Windows

-You must place the SDK in the folder `deps/VideoMaster`.
+After installing the SDK according to the official documentation, you shall place the `Include` and `Library` folders in a new folder `deps/VideoMaster`.

+### Linux

+After installing the SDK according to the official documentation, the libs and headers should be found without further steps needed.

 ## Building with CMake